Finding Your Greener Pasture

 Knowing the hot job markets was the first step we cited in 10 Steps to OFW Riches (July-August OFW issue).
 But while we identified for you the top destinations and current opportunities, there are still other factors to consider in finding your own greener pasture:

+Research about your preferred destination and prepare the documents required.
 This is obvious, but it is still important that you are going to work in a country that welcomes you, particularly your skills, and offers career opportunities.
 Completing papers though is time-consuming, and on occasion, nerve-wracking.
 Research about the country where you want to work, know if you either need a working permit or visa or residency visa, contact the nearest embassy, and scour the Web to give you an idea of the paperwork you will need to complete.

+Identify what you want to and can do.
 Others go abroad and hop from one casual job to another, like bar tending or shop keeping.
 Before you jump on that plane, list down all your skills and work experience, and check if your preferred country is looking for foreign workers with your skill set.
 Right now, the demand is for jobs in cruise lines, hotel and food services, construction, education, and healthcare, according to the book Finding Work Abroad: A step-by-step guide.

 Click the mouse.
 While it is easier to search for overseas jobs through the Internet, job portals like JobsDB and Jobstreet, among other similar Web sites, do not guarantee your employability, as they are solely designed for employment searching, recruitment systems, and the application process.
 You can also check online editions of newspapers globally that also post job vacancies.
 Be cautious of bogus Web sites of illegal recruiters, which victimize people by collecting placement fees for non-existent jobs, warns Carlos Canaberal, Philippine Overseas and Employment Administration (POEA) planning and policy division chief.